- Colic Guru

 Moms diet can upset baby

-Although this is relatively uncommon, there are instances when something in mom's diet may not be well tolerated by baby's immature digestive tract. most times this is imagined by mom but if you suspect there is a link, an exclusion diet should be tried by mom. most likely to have an effect would be dairy foods, alcohol, spicy foods and cruciferous vegetables (cabbage, broccoli, etc.)
+Although this is relatively uncommon, there are instances when something in mom's diet may not be well tolerated by baby's immature digestive tract.
+Most times this is imagined by mom but if you suspect there is a link, an exclusion diet should be tried by mom.
+Most likely to have an effect would be dairy foods, alcohol, spicy foods and cruciferous vegetables (cabbage, broccoli, etc.)

 Enzyme related colic